Durham County Cricket Club: Ground history

 The club's acceptance into first-class cricket was made conditional on the building of a new Test match-standard cricket ground.
 Work began on the new ground at the Riverside, a spectacular location overlooked by Lumley Castle, in 1990, and the ground hosted its first game, Durham v Warwickshire, on 18 May 1995.

 Development of the Riverside Ground has continued until the present day, and in 2003 the Riverside Ground was raised to Test match status.
 The ground has been used for six England Test matches, against Zimbabwe in 2003, Bangladesh in 2005, two against West Indies in June 2007 and May 2009, an Ashes Test Match against Australia in 2013, and against Sri Lanka in 2016.
 England have won all six of these tests.

 As part of the conditions of a package of financial support announced in October 2016, the ECB imposed a number of sanctions on Durham County Cricket Club, including removal of the club's eligibility to bid to stage Test cricket at the Riverside Ground.
 The club will still be eligible to bid to host one-day and Twenty20 international matches.

 The Riverside hosted 3 games of the 2019 Cricket World Cup.
+In 2026, Durham returned to using outground venues in Darlington and Gosforth, Newcastle.

 This following table gives details of every venue at which Durham have hosted a first-class or List A cricket match: